anoma/namada/documentation/specs/src/economics/public-goods-funding.md

 The funding of public goods on Namada will be conducted through a structure we call "Public Goods Stewards".

-Stewards are elected by governance through a governance proposal.
-Each Steward will be specialised in funding a subset of categories, which they specify during their election.
+Each steward is elected by governance through separate governance proposals.
+Each steward will be responsible for covering a specific area of public goods, which they describe during their election.
 Stewards can then "propose" funding of various public goods, which will pass by default.
 However, Governance retains the power to veto any proposal, which would result in the Steward being removed from the set of Stewards.

 ## Voting for the Steward